dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * administrative stuffs
 * using github extensively, get comfortable
 * previous projects on github and on the website
-* open an issue or PR!
+* open an issue or PR! communicate with me about what you'd like this class to be